 Turner, however, was a child prodigy, a Mozart of painting.
 Receiving his first commission at the age of 11, he began exhibiting watercolours at the Royal Academy in his teens.
 Having joined the RA Schools when he was only 14, he was elected an Associate Member of the Royal Academy by the time he was 24, and at 27, a point when most artists today might be contemplating post-graduate studies, Turner had already become a full Academician.

 Turner’s genius was matched only by his appetite for the latest innovation in artist materials of the day.
 It is easier to imagine him in Mr Turner as an enfant terrible fantastically channelling muses, forgetting that painting is a technology.
-Contrary to his reputation on screen, for insights into the science of new developments and the latest technology, Turner would have been a frequent visitor to a new establishment in 1832, set up by chemist William Winsor and artist Henry Charles Newton, known otherwise as Winsor & Newton.
+Contrary to his reputation on screen, for insights into the science of new developments and the latest technology Turner would have been a frequent visitor in 1832 to a new establishment set up by chemist William Winsor and artist Henry Charles Newton, otherwise known as Winsor & Newton.

-Today our Professional Watercolour ‘Turner’s Yellow’ is made with pigments to closely resemble the Gamboge and King’s Yellow frequently used by Turner to capture the sun’s light, although the name actually comes from James Turner, the chemist who patented Lead Chloride Oxide in 1781.
+Today our Professional Watercolour Turner’s Yellow is made with pigments to closely resemble the Gamboge and King’s Yellow frequently used by Turner to capture the sun’s light, although the name actually comes from James Turner, the chemist who patented Lead Chloride Oxide in 1781.
 This innovative modern colour is a nod to Turner’s legacy and the ongoing dialogue between sciences and the arts that was begun by William Winsor and Henry Newton at 38 Rathbone Place, around the corner from Covent Garden where Turner himself was born.